Everyone deserves access to the health care they need to reach their full potential.

 Project HOPE began as the S.S.
 HOPE, the world’s first peacetime hospital ship, in 1958.
 Over the next 14 years, the S.S.
 HOPE made 11 voyages to provide care to vulnerable communities around the world.
 Today, the spirit of the S.S.
 HOPE lives on in our land-based programs and in the dedication of our team members and volunteers, who work every day to empower local health care workers in communities that need it most.

 Everything HOPE stands for as an organization is built on the legacy of the S.S.
 HOPE and what it meant to those who saw it sailing over the horizon on a mission of mercy.
-Today, our new visual identity honors that past while reflecting what sits at the center of our mission: the personal connection between a person who needs care and another who can provide it.
+Our visual identity honors that past while reflecting what sits at the center of our mission: the personal connection between a person who needs care and another who can provide it.